-When you are searching through available communications degree programs, you might notice different degree types through different schools.
+When you are searching through available Master of Communications degree programs, you might notice different degree types through different schools.
 The most common degrees offered to students in this field are the Master of Arts in Communications and the Master of Science in Communications.

 |Drake University||Bachelor||BA in Journalism & Mass Communication||Website|